Oct 16, 2024

 What else affects the cost of borrowing, beyond the interest rate?

-As you search for the right lender and rate, don’t forget about additional costs, such as origination fees and prepayment penalties.
-These fees can chip away at other cost-saving benefits, and are typically taken out of your total loan amount.
+As you search for a lender and an interest rate that's right for you, don’t forget about possible added costs, such as origination fees and prepayment penalties.

-For example, if you apply for a $15,000 loan with a 4% origination fee deducted from the loan amount, you’ll only receive $14,400.
-That’s because $600 in origination fees—4% of the loan—will stay with the lender.
-And you will still pay interest on the total amount of your loan.
+These fees can chip away at other cost-saving benefits and are typically taken out of your total loan amount.
+For example, if you apply for a $15,000 loan with a 4% origination fee, you’ll receive only $14,400.
+That’s because the lender keeps $600 in origination fees—4% of the loan—but you still pay interest on the total amount of your loan.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.